 Secured Credit Cards

 When your teen turns eighteen, you can help them obtain a secured credit card.
 Secured credit cards are just like regular credits cards except the credit is established by depositing money in a savings account.
 The savings account balance becomes their credit limit.
 It’s up to you whether you want to supply the initial line of credit, or have your teen use his or her own savings (might be a good incentive to for your teen to save).
 The card, which is issued as a Visa or MasterCard, is accepted wherever credit cards are accepted.
-When it is used, your teen will need to make the payments and interest charges are applied.
+When it is used, your teen will need to make the payments and interest charges are applied if the balance is not paid in full each month.
 The real value in obtaining a secured credit card is that, in most cases, the payments are reported to the credit bureaus which allows your teen to begin building a credit history (you need to check with the issuing bank to confirm that they do report payments).
 When your teen demonstrates responsible use of a secured credit card, he or she may be ready to graduate to the real deal.

 Authorized User Account